EasonC13/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 }
 ```

 The `set_message` function modifies the `hello_blockchain` `MessageHolder` resource.
 A resource is a data structure that is stored in [global storage](https://move-language.github.io/move/structs-and-resources.html#storing-resources-in-global-storage).
-The resource can be read by querying the following REST API:
+The resource can be read by querying the following REST API: (Replace both a345... to your address)

 ```bash

 https://fullnode.devnet.aptoslabs.com/v1/accounts/a345dbfb0c94416589721360f207dcc92ecfe4f06d8ddc1c286f569d59721e5a/resource/0xa345dbfb0c94416589721360f207dcc92ecfe4f06d8ddc1c286f569d59721e5a::message::MessageHolder
 ```

 After the first execution, this should contain: